yingkunwu/R-YOLOv4/Readme.md

     $ pip install -r requirements.txt
     ```

-2. Download  pretrained weights
+2. Download  pretrained weights</br>
     [weights](https://drive.google.com/uc?export=download&id=1zPSXWwbmNwUV4OHFuKoILByx_hetPBXM)

-3. Make sure your files arrangment looks like the following
+3. Make sure your files arrangment looks like the following</br>
     Note that each of your dataset folder in `data` should split into three files, namely `train`, `test`, and `detect`.
     ```
     R-YOLOv4/